Nose cone design: Haack series

-Von Kármán Ogive
+Von Kármán ogive

 The LD-Haack ogive is a special case of the Haack series with minimal drag for a given length and diameter, and is defined as a Haack series with C = 0, commonly called the Von Kármán or Von Kármán ogive.
-A cone with minimal drag for a given length and volume can be called a LV-Haack series, defined with $C = \tfrac{1}{3}$.
+An ogive with minimal drag for a given length and volume can be called an LV-Haack series, defined by $C = \tfrac{1}{3}$.
+However, the LV-Haack series produces different values for radius as a function of x as opposed to the Sears-Haack body, which also attempts to provide a shape with minimal drag for a given length and volume.
+For example, the LV-Haack value for radius relative to maximum radius at x=0.5 is ≈ 0.7785, while a Sears-Haack body at the same point (halfway along the nose, which is 25% of the way along the body) has a radius relative to maximum radius of ≈ 0.8059.